Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> The opportunity of defeating the enemy is provided by the enemy himself.
+> The key to success is failure.

 <!-- QUOTE_END -->